panaturbo/testrepo2/doc/arm/platforms.inc.rst

 Regularly Tested Platforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of April 2022, current versions of BIND 9 are fully supported and regularly tested on the
+As of June 2022, current versions of BIND 9 are fully supported and regularly tested on the
 following systems:

--  Debian 9, 10, 11
+-  Debian 10, 11
--  Ubuntu LTS 18.04, 20.04
+-  Ubuntu LTS 18.04, 20.04, 22.04
 -  Fedora 35
 -  Red Hat Enterprise Linux / CentOS / Oracle Linux 7, 8
 -  FreeBSD 12.3, 13.0